ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Plane Failsafe Function
 =======================

-Plane has a limited failsafe function which is designed to do three
+Plane has a limited failsafe function which is designed to do four
 things:

 #.
 Detect complete loss of RC signal (if the RC receiver is able to
-   generate a predictable signal-loss behavior) and initiate a defined auto-mode response, such as returning to home.
+   generate a predictable signal-loss behavior) or throttle below the minimum value (Throttle Failsafe), and initiate a defined response, such as returning to home.
 Some RC equipment can do this, and some can't (see below for details on how to use it if yours supports this function).
 #.
-Detect loss of telemetry for more than FS_LONG_TIMEOUT sec and switch to return to
+Optionally, detect loss of telemetry (GCS Failsafe) and take an programmable action, such as switching to return to launch (RTL) mode.
-   launch (RTL) mode (GCS Failsafe).
 #.
 Detect loss of GPS for more than 20 seconds and switch into Dead
    Reckoning mode until GPS signal is regained.
+#.
+Optionally, detect low battery conditions (voltage/remaining capacity) and initiate a programmable response, such as returning to home.
+ArduPilot supports this on multiple batteries.

 Here's what the failsafe **will not do**: